puppetlabs/puppet-specifications/language/calls.md

 Calls
 ===

-The Puppet Programming Language supports a variety of expressions / constructs that constitutes a **call**.
-A call transfers values from the caller (argument) and matches them against the called entity's parameters after which it either evaluates the called entity directly or enqueues it for evaluation at a later point in time.
+The Puppet Programming Language supports a variety of expressions / constructs that constitute a **call**.
+A call transfers values from the caller (argument) and matches them against the called entity's parameters, after which it either evaluates the called entity directly or enqueues it for evaluation at a later point in time.

 These constructs constitute a call: